queryluke/masseffect-5e-data/text/en/species/drell.md

   Drell have slightly shorter lifespans of 85 years, on average.
 However, Kepral's Syndrome - a unique, incurable disease caused by long-term exposure to humid climates - is the leading cause of death.
+skinColor: Shades of Green, Blue, Yellow, Orange, Red or even Violet
+eyeColor: Black
+bioticPotential: Some
 ---
 Drell are omnivorous reptile-like humanoids with dense muscle tissue, giving them a wiry strength.
 Their skin is infused with a venom mild enough to be served in drinks and may cause mild hallucinations on oral contact.
 Drell